kamysheblid/corona/README.md

 - Refactor.
 The code is sort of a mess.
 There are plenty of functions that are useless to most people.
 - Make it more customizable.
 - Add a GUI
+- Add options if people want the images dumped somewhere else

 # Possible Bugs
 - The country names in the population dataframe is different that the ones in the covid statistics, so there might be an error for some countries.
 I corrected as many as I could find.